 Siavonga is the town on Lake Kariba.
 The original small town was centred on the Post Office but since then (1960s) it has grown into a thriving town based on the kapenta and tourist industries.
 There is also a fish farm which means that fish and chips at your hotel restaurant has to be on the menu.

 The year 2015 was one of the lowest years for lake levels.
-Many islands have re-appeared, the lake shore has extended with lots of beaches.
-2016 was a good rainy season so the lake has risen slightly.
+Many islands have re-appeared; the lake shore has extended with lots of beaches.
+2016 and 2017 have been good rainy seasons so the lake has risen slightly.

 Siavonga always has higher temperatures than most of Zambia, so, during the cold season it is popular for visitors for a weekend to warm up those bones.

 The roads in Siavonga wiggle round the lake shore and into town.
-Easy to miss the right road, but you are always likely to end up at the Fish Roundabout.
+It is easy to miss the right road, but you are always likely to end up at the Fish Roundabout.

 There are no scheduled flights to Siavonga.
 Buses go to Chirundu and taxis and minibuses travel between Chirundu and Siavonga.